 Mountain lovers rejoice, there is something for you!
 Built at an elevation of 615 m in the Chic-Chocs, Auberge de montagne des Chic-Chocs is the ideal place to break free from your daily routines, in the summer and in the winter.
 On top of the unmatched comfort of the rooms, the relaxed atmosphere and the delicious cuisine, you will enjoy a privileged access to a 60 km2 area in a breathtaking scenery, a vast playground for all outdoors enthusiasts.

 And now, here is a totally unusual concept: sleep in a bubble.
-Yes, you read well.
-At Canopée Lit, in Sacré-Cœur, along the Saguenay Fjord, you can sleep under a clear bubble, perched at the top of a tree, 3 metres above the ground.
+Yes, you read that right.
+At Canopée Lit, in Sacré-Coeur, along the Saguenay Fjord, you can sleep in a clear bubble, perched at the top of a tree, 3 metres above the ground.
 You will feel like spending the night right under the stars, but in a real bed.
 You have the more “traditional” option of cabins, but be warned: these are also perched up high.